gumaerc-testorg/sts.009-spring-2012/content/pages/lecture-notes.md

 The "Eclipse of Darwinism" in the Social Sciences After 1900
 {{< tdclose >}}
 {{< tdopen >}}
 While fundamentalist Christians were busy rejecting Darwinian evolution in principle, large numbers of social scientists were busy rejecting the same theory as a suitable foundation for cultural anthropology, psychology and sociology.
-This move for intellectual autonomy in the social sciences left its mark on later 20th century debates about evolution and society.
+This move for intellectual autonomy in the social sciences left its mark on later 20{{< sup "th" >}} century debates about evolution and society.
 {{< tdclose >}}

 {{< trclose >}}